Used 2007 GMC Acadia Pricing

-What's a good price on a used 2007 GMC Acadia?
+What's a good price on a Used 2007 GMC Acadia?

-Price comparisons for used 2007 GMC Acadia trim styles:
+Price comparisons for Used 2007 GMC Acadia trim styles:

-The used 2007 GMC Acadia SLE-1 is priced around $8597 with average odometer reading of 130369 miles.
+- The Used 2007 GMC Acadia SLE-1 is priced between $8,495 and $10,395 with odometer readings between 52426 and 118068 miles.

-Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, Virginia.
+Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, VA.
 Doing so could save you hundreds or thousands of dollars.
 Edmunds also provides consumer-driven dealership sales and service reviews to help you make informed decisions about what cars to buy and where to buy them.